krahets/hello-algo/en/docs/chapter_searching/binary_search_edge.md

 The code is omitted here, but the following two points are worth noting:

-- Since the given array does not contain decimals, we don't need to worry about how to handle equal cases.
+- Since the given array does not contain decimal values, we do not need to worry about how to handle equality.
 - Because this method introduces decimals, the variable `target` in the function needs to be changed to a floating-point type (Python does not require this change).